JanHerca/urantiapedia/output/wikijs/en/book/Hinduism/The_Grihya_Sutras/Asvalayana_1.md

 1ith old age.’

 11\.
-Each time that he has cut, he gives (the hairs) with their points to the east, together with _S_amî leaves, to the mother.
+Each time that he has cut, he gives (the hairs) with their points to the east, together with <i>S</i>amî leaves, to the mother.
 She puts them down on the bull-dung.

 12\.
 ‘With what Dhât<i>ri</i> has shaven (the head) of B<i>ri</i>haspati, Agni and Indra, for the sake of long life, with that I shave thy (head) for the sake of long life, of glory, and of welfare’—thus a second time.